CTG813819/lvl_up/README.md

 # LVL AI Backend

-A comprehensive AI-powered backend system for the LVL (Level Up) application, designed for deployment on Railway.
+A comprehensive AI-powered backend system for the LVL (Level Up) application, designed for deployment on Railway with Neon database.

 ## Features